orelts/Driver/README.md

 # Driver
+Implementation of driving reading commands from sql and driving controll algorithms for robot in this project we implemented the basic infrastructure for the world cleaner robot.
+This robot can drive with given speed and rotate in different angles.
+The driving operations are implemented using basic control that is needed for more accurate angle rotation.

 <p align="center">
  <img src="./assets/Driver.gif" height="300" width="300">
 </p>

-in this project we implemented the basic infrastructure for the world cleaner robot.
-This robot can drive with given speed and rotate in different angles.
-The driving operations are implemented using basic control that is needed for more accurate angle rotation.

 - [Driver](#driver)
   * [Further Work](#further-work)